alantnk/alantnk/README.md

 <h1 align="center">Hey you 👋, I'm Alan</h1>
 <h3>
 <p>I am currently living in the northeast region of Brazil.
 It is a beautiful natural country, Brazil has more animal and plant species than any other country in the world!</p>
-<p>Ever since I was a kid, I've been fascinated by puzzles and challenges.
-I spent countless hours playing Resident Evil games, trying to figure out the next clue or solve the next puzzle.</p>

-<p>But as I grew older, my passion for puzzles led me to discover a new love: programming.
-I became fascinated by the power of code to create and solve problems, and I threw myself into learning as many programming languages as I could.</p>

-<p>One of my current favorites is React - it's a sleek, fast-moving library that I just can't get enough of.
-I also love Node, especially when used in conjunction with Express, a web framework designed to build server-side applications in JavaScript.
-Together, these tools allow me to create powerful, dynamic web applications with ease.</p>

 > **"Technology is a gift of God.
 After the gift of life it is perhaps the
 > greatest of God's gifts.
 It is the mother of civilizations, of arts